ejkreboot/practical_hosp_peds/09_Rheumatology.md

 > * Rash
 > * Cervical lymphadenopathy with at least one node <u>></u>1.5 cm

 More common, however, is the child with 5 days of fever and only 2 or 3 of the clinical criteria.
-Such patients may be diagnoses with incomplete Kawasaki disease if the CRP is <u>></u>3 mg/dl or the ESR is <u>></u> 40 mm/hr **and** the patient has an abnormal ECHO or <u>></u>3 supplemental laboratory as listed in the box below.
+Such patients may be diagnosed with incomplete Kawasaki disease if the CRP is <u>></u>3 mg/dl or the ESR is <u>></u> 40 mm/hr **and** the patient has an abnormal ECHO or <u>></u>3 supplemental laboratory criteria as listed in the box below.

 > **Kawasaki Disease Supplemental Laboratory Criteria**
 >